-Medical history (other health problems or conditions, now or in the past)
+Certain health problems or conditions, now or in the past

 Any treatments you already had

-They also decide if it is safe for people to be in the clinical trial.
-Some ways they decide include:
+Doctors also decide if it is safe for you to join a clinical trial.
+They consider:

 If the clinical trial treatment is safe for you

 You should not feel bad if your doctor says you cannot join a specific clinical trial.
-The doctor and clinical trial research team want to keep patients safe and also make sure the clinical trial treatment is right for you.
+The doctor and clinical trial staff want to keep you safe.
+They also need to make sure the clinical trial treatment is right for you.

-How does clinical trial staff keep me safe?
+How does the clinical trial staff keep me safe?

-The clinical trial doctor and staff check your health regularly during the clinical trial.
-Clinical trial staff also include nurses, research staff, and other health care professionals.
+The doctor and other health care staff check your health regularly during the clinical trial.
+Clinical trial staff include nurses, researchers, and other health care professionals.

-Before you start a clinical trial, the research team answers any questions you have.
-They review all the clinical trial information with you and help you join the clinical trial, if you understand the information and still want to.
+Before you start a clinical trial, the staff will answer any questions you have.
+They review all the clinical trial information with you.
+If you understand, and you then decide you want to join the clinical trial, they help you join.

-During the clinical trial, the research staff will monitor your health and tell you about the medical tests and procedures you will need to get done.
+During the clinical trial, the research team will check your health regularly.
+They will tell you about any tests and procedures you need.

-After the clinical trial ends, the staff may check on you for several weeks, months, or even longer.
-They will want to know if the treatment causes any problems.
-They might also want to know how long the treatment works.
+The staff may check on you for several weeks, months, or longer after the clinical trial.
+They want to know if the treatment causes any problems.
+They might also want to know how long it works.

 What should I do if I am in a clinical trial?

-Tell the research team if you have a new health problem (It might be a side effect of the clinical trial treatment, or it might not.)
+Tell the research team if you have a new health problem.
+It might be a side effect of the clinical trial treatment.

 Tell the research team if you are worried about anything

-It is important to share information about your health with the research team during and after treatment.
-They are interested in all the details of your health during the clinical trial.
-They want to keep you safe.
+It is important to tell the research team about your health during the clinical trial and later.
+They want to know all the details of your health so they can keep you safe.

 Will I know what treatment I get?